top of page

 Creating Moments of Joy Book Cover.jpg

 Jolene Brackey has a vision: that we will soon look beyond the challenges of Alzheimer's disease to focus more of our energies on creating moments of joy.
-When people have short-term memory loss, their lives are made up of moments.
-We are not able to create perfectly wonderful days for people with dementia or Alzheimer's, but we can create perfectly wonderful moments, moments that put a smile on their faces and a twinkle in their eyes.
-Five minutes later, they will not remember what we did or said, but the feeling we left them with will linger.
 Creating Moments of Joy is filled with more practical advice sprinkled with hope, encouragement, stories, and generous helpings of humor.
 Brackey reveals that our greatest teacher is having cared for and loved someone with Alzheimer's and that often what we have most to learn about is ourselves.

 Loving Someone who has dementia.jpg